Synthetic Controls for Experimental Design: Conclusions

-Corporate research units and academic investigators are often confronted with settings where interventions at the level of micro-units (i.e., customers, workers, or families) are unfeasible, impractical or ineffective \citep[see, e.g.,][]{duflo2007using, jones2019uber}.
-There is, in consequence, a wide range of potential applications of experimental design methods for large aggregate entities, like the ones proposed in this article.
+Corporate researchers, policymakers, and academic investigators are often confronted with settings where interventions at the micro-unit level (e.g., customers, workers, or families) are unfeasible, impractical, or ineffective \citep[see, e.g.,][]{duflo2007using, jones2019uber}.
+Consequently, there is broad scope for experimental design methods targeting large aggregate entities (such as regional markets, school districts, or states), a setting where synthetic control designs offer a powerful tool for data-driven evaluation of treatment effects.